Sunnydayz77/CoPaw/README.md

 ### Overview

 **CoPaw** is an internal tool that is a hybrid between an employee directory and a social network.
-Users can sign up for an account, sign in, post messages to other users, and create/follow message boards or topics of their choice.
+Users can sign up for an account, sign in, post messages to other users, and create/follow message boards or topics based on interest.
 They can also edit their own posts and delete them.
-As a post-MVP goal, users can comment on messages.
+As a post-MVP goal, coworkers will be able to see to where other users are logging in from on a world map.
 CoPaw is built using React front-end and Ruby on Rails back-end.
 Lets paws together and don't forget to stay pawsitive!

 <br>